ankane/searchkick/README.md

   end
   ```

-For better performance, you can also do bulk updates. [master]
+You can also do bulk updates. [master]

 ```ruby
 Searchkick.callbacks(:bulk) do